aditink/aditink.github.io/_posts/2025-07-18-llm-solving-framework.markdown

 A significant strength of LLMs is that they show some ability to perform operations across all four domains.
 Humans have experienced drastically improved problem-solving ability as we build tools that compensate for the areas where we are weakest.
 Similarly, for problems that LLMs struggle with but that humanity cares about automating, building the *tools* that compensate for their weaknesses will likely be an interesting area of research.

-_Acknowledgements: We thank André Platzer for feedback on this post._